josearosa/josearosa.github.io/_teaching/2014-spring-teaching-1.md

 > “I liked how Jose tied real-world examples into abstract economic concepts.
 He made class more engaging.”
 > — *Marketing and Consumer Behavior, Fall 2020*

-## Teaching Philosophy

-I strive to create an intellectually rigorous classroom environment that centers applied problem-solving, critical thinking, and peer collaboration.
-As a first-generation college student, I am especially committed to fostering equity in learning by demystifying complex topics, using real-world datasets, and supporting students through clear communication and high standards.